Judge Guide

 Mentor

-Registration (5 min)
+Registration (~5 min)

-Asynchronous judge webinar (~30 min)
+Asynchronous Judge Webinar (~30 min)

 A judge training will be offered to provide all the information you need to assess student inventions.

-Live Judging Circle (~2 hours)
+Judging (1-3 hours)

 Judging Timeline

-Sign Up
+Sign Up & Register

 Every year, usually around January, the Chicago Student Invention Convention seeks volunteers to serve as Invention Judges.